mr152here/hexegg/docs/MANUAL.md

 - 'i' - toggles the visibility of the info bar
 - 'o' - toggles the visibility of the offset bar

-When you enable highlighting different bytes ('h' key), program shows those bytes in a different color, making changes in files easy to spot.
+When you enable highlighting different bytes ('h' key), program shows those bytes in a different color, makes changes in files easy to spot.
 You can also use '.' key to jump to the next diff location.
 ![](assets/byte_screen_diff.png)

 #### Location bar

-Whenever you perform an operation that may returns multiple results, the results are displayed on the right side of the screen in a panel called the "location bar".
+Whenever you perform an operation that returns multiple results, the results are displayed on the right side of the screen in a panel called the "location bar".
 You can quickly jump through the results and their associated offsets using:
 - ']' - navigate to the next location
 - '[' - navigate to the previous location
 - '=' - navigate to the currently selected location
+- 'r' - remove selected result from location bar
 - 'l' - toggles location bar visibility (shortcuts still works)

+Location bar also support mouse events.
+By clicking on the item in the list, you will jump to the associated offset.
+Or you can quickly travers results by mouse wheel.

 #### Info bar

 ![info_bar](assets/info_bar.png)

 The info bar is at the top of the screen.
 There is information about the current file and program state.
 On the left is the current file index and the number of opened files.
 The current file name, where '+' indicates if the file has been modified.
 Next is the current position in the file in decimal, hexadecimal, and percentage representation.
 The following four (VPLD) letters indict: